wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/06-theme-testing.md

 Let's look at some things you should do before releasing your theme, including:

 - Testing your theme in a local development environment
-- Using Theme Test Data to ensure your theme can handle a variety of content
+- Using the Theme Test Data to ensure your theme can handle a variety of content
 - Useful plugins for debugging and testing
 - Tools for Accessibility and Performance testing